Miranda Throckmorton

 Miranda Nicole Throckmorton (born January 14, 1992) is an American sprint car driver.

 Origins

-Miranda was born into a racing family in Avon, Indiana, a western suburb of Indianapolis.
-She began her racing career in 1996 at age four.
+Throckmorton was born into a racing family in Avon, Indiana, a western suburb of Indianapolis.
+She began her racing career in 1996 at the age of four.
 Her parents are Bill and Norma Throckmorton, and she has no siblings.
 She graduated from Harris Academy High School in 2010, and is a graduate of Indiana University-Purdue University Indianapolis (IUPUI).

 Career

-When she first began racing, Miranda was competing in Micro Midgets, and soon after, graduated to Quarter Midgets races.
+When she first began racing, Throckmorton was competing in Micro Midgets, and soon after, graduated to Quarter Midgets races.
 She excelled in these competitions and continued to race Quarter Midgets for eight years.
 In addition to Micro and Quarter Midgets races, she has raced 410 winged and non-winged sprint cars, Midgets, Jr. Sprints, 600cc Micro-Sprints and USAC Kenyon Midgets.
-She has had multiple top-3 finishes at the USAC Kenyon Midgets and multiple top-5 finishes in the 600 Micro Midgets.
+She has had multiple top-three finishes at the USAC Kenyon Midgets and multiple top-five finishes in the 600 Micro Midgets.